bakdata/kafka-connect-plugins/README.md

 ENV CONNECT_PLUGIN_PATH="/connect-plugins,/usr/share/java"

 # Clone the repo and build the project first.
-# Or download the JAR file from Sonartype.
+# Or download the JAR file from Sonatype.
 COPY ./build/libs/*.jar /connect-plugins/kafka-connect-transformations/
 ```